 Do you ever feel you're making stuff up in GCSE English?
 You're not alone: many English students find the subject just as perplexing.
 One-to-one sessions with a GCSE English tutor can help you develop your ideas and feel confident explaining them.
 They can offer you sneaky tips on how to deal with all those articles and poems, including the ones that are new to you in the exam.
 With their tips and tricks under your belt you'll be ready to tackle whatever the exam has to throw at you.

-Degree: Combined Honours (English Literature and Spanish) (Bachelors) - Durham University
+Degree: Drama and Theatre Arts (Bachelors) - Birmingham University

 Find the right tutor for your child

 I always look up the board my students are taking so the lessons are really relevant.
 Then we go through past papers or set texts, whatever the student finds helpful.

 I find a lot of them are interested in essay structure, so I tend to help them with that.
 They also ask about spelling and grammar a lot.

 I normally give my students a starter activity, like a picture or an extract.
 We discuss the mood and what it implies.

 I always find that making a glossary of literary terms is really helpful for my English students, because they can use it no matter what text they're presented with.

 We get on really well - I feel I really know them, and they often arrange lessons with me spontaneously.